-The goal of medical treatment for nasal and sinus problems is to prevent or reverse abnormal swelling of the mucosa and eliminate infection.
+The goal of medical treatment for nasal and sinus problems is to prevent or reverse abnormal swelling of the mucosa and eliminate the infection.

-Nasal steroids (Rhinocort Aqua®, Nasacort®, Flonase®, Nasonex® and others) are medicines that are sprayed into the nose.
-They will shrink swelling from any cause, and are safe for long-term use.
+Nasal steroids (Rhinocort Aqua®, Nasacort®, Flonase®, Nasonex®, and others) are medicines that are sprayed into the nose.
+They will shrink swelling from any cause and are safe for long-term use.
 Steroids (prednisone, Medrol®, and others) may also be taken by mouth.
 These drugs may dramatically shrink swollen tissues, but are not suitable for prolonged use because of serious side effects.

 Antihistamines, either orally (Allegra®, Claritin®, Clarinex®, Zyrtec®, Benadryl®, and others) or sprayed into the nose (Astelin) will help prevent swelling due to allergies.

-Over-the-counter 12-hour nose sprays such as Afrin® or Dristan® will shrink the turbinates well, but are only safe to use for a very short time.
+Over-the-counter 12-hour nose sprays such as Afrin® or Dristan® will shrink the turbinates well but are only safe to use for a very short time.
 Prolonged use will lead to rebound swelling that will lead to dependency on the sprays and complete obstruction of breathing if they are withdrawn.
 We usually only use these in very short-term situations, such as around the time of surgery, or before airplane flights, or sometimes right at the start of treatment for an infection.

-A large range of antibiotics are available, and are very helpful in fighting sinus infections.
+A large range of antibiotics are available and are very helpful in fighting sinus infections.
 These are frequently most effective when used in combination with some of the other treatments.
 A several-week course is needed for severe or chronic infection.